Ivanusic laboratory: Pain and sensory mechanisms

 Our ability to sense and react to our environment is governed by activity in sensory neurons.
 Small diameter peripheral sensory neurons can detect tissue damage (generating pain), local changes in temperature and mechanical stimuli.
 A more complete understanding of the mechanisms by which these stimuli generate nerve impulses in peripheral sensory neurons, and how these are altered in conditions (such as inflammation) that heighten pain, thermal and mechanical sensitivity, will allow us to better define ways in which we can treat pain.

-NEURAL MECHANISMS OF BONE PAIN
+NEURAL MECHANISMS OF SKELETAL PAIN

 STRUCTURE/FUNCTION RELATIONSHIPS IN SENSORY NERVE TERMINALS OF THE CORNEA